top of page

 With a very low rating of 4.4 on Board Game Geek, it seems the interest in the game may not reflect the love for the game itself!

-Monopoly may only be in our hearts for the childhood memories, and nostalgia, more like any red flag relationship! keeping us hooked, with a mix of just enough new interest and long-term family memories… which, in the most part, are emotional disagreements and relationship turbulence.
-This is due to the fact that Monopoly was created to illustrate the economic system of capitalism ( fun), specifically the negative consequences of monopolies, with a focus on wealth accumulation and competitive gameplay, sounds way fun..
-And very 1980’s, despite the onslaught of different versions available.
-However, it still has a place in many hearts, but you are not alone in drinking a rather large glass of wine while playing this game ( over 18 obviously)
+This may be due to the fact that Monopoly was created to illustrate the economic system of capitalism (umm fun?), specifically the negative consequences of monopolies, with a focus on wealth accumulation and competitive gameplay, (which sounds like a lot of fun?).
+And very 1980s, despite the onslaught of different versions available.
+However, it still holds a place in many hearts, but you are not alone in savouring a rather large glass of wine while playing this game (over 18, obviously).

 It was originally invented in 1903 by Elizabeth Magie, a social activist and economist, under the name The Landlord's Game.
 Magie intended the game to teach players about the dangers of land monopolies and the concentration of wealth in the hands of a few.

 In the 1930s, Charles Darrow, a man from Pennsylvania, modified Magie’s game and sold it to Parker Brothers, who then marketed it under the name "Monopoly."
-Darrow’s version, unlike the original, did not have the intention of critiquing capitalism.
+Darrow’s version, unlike the original, did not intend to critique capitalism.
 Instead, it became a popular entertainment game, with its focus on wealth accumulation and competitive gameplay, aligning more with the ideals of capitalism rather than critiquing it.

-So, while Monopoly became a widely popular game, its original purpose was to highlight and warn about the negative effects of monopolies in capitalist economies.
+So, while Monopoly has become a widely popular game, I feel it still struggles to be fully fun and in line with its original purpose of highlighting and warning about the negative effects of monopolies in capitalist economies.

 Happy Gaming